TejaNaik15/SQL-Complete-Guide/README.md

 # Comprehensive SQL (MySQL) Cheat Sheet

-This repository contains a single, comprehensive SQL script (`database_queries.sql`) that serves as a cheat sheet and reference guide for a wide range of SQL commands, with a focus on the MySQL dialect.
+This repository contains a single, comprehensive SQL script (`database_queries.mysql`) that serves as a cheat sheet and reference guide for a wide range of SQL commands, with a focus on the MySQL dialect.
 It is designed for developers, DBAs, and students who need a quick reference for common and advanced SQL operations.

 ## 📖 Overview